compsoc-edinburgh/compsoc-sigweb/_pages/faq.md

 Not an Informatics Student?
 No problem there's loads of ways to learn computing, hey you can start here!

-# WHAT IS AN STMU?
+# What is an stmu?

 STMU is short for Student Tech Meet Up, a monthly meeting held by CompSoc in which we invite industry experts, our academic staff and members of CompSoc to hold talks on computing topics.
 Some